awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `Setenv`  <a name="recipe-lifecycle-environment"></a>
 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Recover`
-\(Optional\) An object that defines the script to run when the component encounters an error\.
+\(Optional\) An object or string that defines the script to run when the component encounters an error\.
 This step runs when a component enters the `ERRORED` state\.
 If the component becomes `ERRORED` three times without successfully recovering, the component changes to the `BROKEN` state\.
 To fix a `BROKEN` component, you must deploy it again\.
-This object contains the following information:
+This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>
 The script to run\.
 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>